stefanspringer1/swift-package-manager/Documentation/Design/PackageManagerCommunityProposal.md

 Rather than requiring that every detail of a package is explicitly configured, the Swift Package Manager establishes a set of conventions about how packages are structured.

-A package is simply a directory containing a manifest file, called `Package.swift`.
+A package is simply a directory containing a manifest file, called `Composition.swift`.
 By default, the Swift Package Manager will automatically infer the information it needs to build the package from the layout of the directory itself:

 * Any source code files in the root directory or in a top-level `Sources/` or `src/` directory will be automatically included by the build system.
 * Any subdirectories of the `Sources/` or `src/` directory will automatically define separate modules.